Machine learning with neural networks: Further reading

 \section{Further reading}

-A short account of the history of perceptron research is the review by Kanal \cite{Kanal}.
-He discusses the work of Rosenblatt \cite{Rosenblatt,Rosenblatt1958}, McCulloch and Pitts \cite{MCP1943}, as well as the early controversy around the book by Minsky and Papert \cite{MinskyPapert}.
+As mentioned in the Introduction, a short account of the history of perceptron research is the review by Kanal \cite{Kanal}.
+The remarkable book by Minsky and Papert explains the geometry of perceptron learning in great depth, and in a very elegant fashion.
+For a proof of Cover's theorem see Ref.~\cite{Sompolinsky}. \eject